-How to write better website content
+How to write website content that actually helps people

 Cartoon writer next to a checklist